Updated: Jun 10

 Types of screening

-The three primary screening tools used today: ASQ-3, SWYC, PEDS
+The 3 primary screening tools used today: ASQ-3, SWYC, PEDS

 The American Academy of Pediatrics (AAP) recommends 3 developmental screening tools for general developmental screening: